The continuum limit of loop quantum gravity - a framework for solving the theory: Continuum limit for the dynamics of the theory

-To achieve the continuum limit for the dynamics of quantum gravity means in particular to turn the path integral into a cylindrical consistent operator, that is solve issues (c) and (d).
-We propose an iterative process, that improves the amplitudes of the path integral, but also turns the embedding maps into dynamical ones.
+To achieve the continuum limit for the dynamics of quantum gravity means in particular to turn the path integral into a cylindrical consistent operator, that is solve issues (d) and (e).
+We will describe here an iterative coarse graining process that aims at the construction of such a cylindrical consistent path integral.

 This iterative process produces a coarse graining flow.
 Fixed points of such coarse graining flows often enjoy an enhanced symmetry.
 Several examples \cite{bahrdittrich09b,steinhaus11} and arguments (see section \ref{diff}) show that in particular diffeomorphism symmetry is likely to be restored, which addresses problem (a).
-The same examples and the realization of diffeomorphism symmetry in the discrete as so called vertex displacements show that diffeomorphism symmetry is equivalent with triangulation independence \cite{dittrichreview,steinhaus11}, problem (b).
+The same examples and the realization of diffeomorphism symmetry in the discrete as so called vertex displacements show that diffeomorphism symmetry is equivalent with triangulation independence \cite{dittrichreview,steinhaus11}, which resolves problem (b).
 Finally the coarse graining flow is considered on a space of models.
 Such a flow allows the characterization of relevant and irrelevant directions in this space of models, which addresses the issue (c).
 In particular, diffeomorphism invariance and triangulation independence are extremely strong requirements, thus one can hope that a discrete model satisfying these requirement (and leading to a suitable semi--classical limit) is, if it exist at all, unique.

-We will furthermore argue that the issues (c) and (d) will lead to \begin{itemize} \item[(e)] a notion of physical vacuum for quantum gravity. \end{itemize}
+We will furthermore argue that the issue (e) will lead to \begin{itemize} \item[(f)] a notion of physical vacuum for quantum gravity. \end{itemize}